imandra-ai/cme-mdp/README.md

 contains the message type declaraions and read/write routines for them.
 The generated code can then be linked with the business logic software.

-In this chapter I'll describe such a code-generation tool fori the OCaml programming language.
+In this chapter we'll describe such a code-generation tool for the OCaml programming language.

 ## SBE types codegeneration